Anagha6/Wild-life-image-classification-using-camera-trap-/README.md

 3.site (string, feature) - the site in which the image was taken

 There are seven types of critters captured in this set of images: birds, civets, duikers, hogs, leopards, other monkeys, and rodents.
 There are also images that contain no animals.
 Your job is to build a model that can help researchers predict whether an image contains one of these seven types of species.

+**MODEL ARCHITECTURE**

+I have craeted a resnet-50 model for image classification thus I have used a simple convultional neural network model architecture to train the models.ResNet-50 is a convolutional neural network that is 50 layers deep.
+ResNet, short for Residual Networks is a classic neural network used as a backbone for many computer vision tasks.
+Model summary:
+->  __init__ will instantiate the dataset object with two dataframes: an x_train df containing image IDs and image file paths,  and a y_train df containing image IDs and labels.
+This will run once when we first create the dataset object

+->  __getitem__ will define how we access a sample from the data.
+This method gets called whenever we use an indexing operation like dataset[index].
+In this case, whenever accessing a particular image sample ,the following will happen:

+           1. look up the image filepath using the index

+           2. load the image with PIL.Image

+           3.apply some transformations

+           4.return a dictionary containing the image ID, the image itself as a Tensor, and a label

+->  __len__ simply returns the size of the dataset, which we do by calling len on the input dataframe.
+Here we are also defining a set of transformations, which are defined in the __init__ and called in the __getitem__ special methods.

+    ->transforms.Resize((224, 224)) ResNet50 was trained on images of size 224x224 so we resize to the same dimensions here.

+    ->transforms.ToTensor() converts the image to a tensor.
+Since we are passing in a PIL Image at this point, PyTorch can recognize it as an RGB image and will automatically convert the input values which are in the range [0, 255] to a range of [0, 1].

+    ->transforms.Normalize(...) normalizes the image tensors using the mean and standard deviation of ImageNet images.

+ **Installation**
+ To run this code in your local system you have to download this repository using-